theRealAph/ScopeLocals/README.md

 the current thread's copy of a thread-local variable.
 Once set in a thread, its value my be returned by `get()`.
-Once set, a ThreadLocal is _persistent_: that is to say, it is retained for the lifetime of the thread or until a method running on that thread calls `remove()`
+Once set, a ThreadLocal is _persistent_: that is to say, it is retained for the lifetime of the thread, or until a method running on that thread calls `remove()`

-Also, a thread-local variable is _mutable_: that is to say, everyone who can access a `ThreadLocal`'s `get()` can alse `set()` it to a different value.
+Also, every thread-local variable is _mutable_: that is to say, everyone who can access a `ThreadLocal`'s `get()` can alse `set()` it to a different value, or `remove()` is altogether.
 Frameworks can wrap `ThreadLocal`s to make sure they cannot be set inappropriately, but you're still carrying the cost of mutability.

 It is unfortunately common for developers to forget to remove a `ThreadLocal`, which can lead to a long-term memory leak.
 Even though